saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Gods/Ouroboros.md

 - μ - Mu - used in logic/theory
 - Y - Y cominator - recursion in lambda calculus
 - ↑, ↑↑ - Knuth's up-arrows - recursively defined hyperoperations

+## (DM Only) The Dark of It
+It died not through battle, but self-annihilation -- symbolic of its own dogma.

+It still exists somewhere in both the Astral plane and the Ordial plane, in a state of simultaneous life and death.
+Its body remains completely dead, but its mathematical basis, the embodiment of recursion, exists within the Ordial.